mana/manasource-doc/joining_the_project.md

 When you want to contribute, you should check out our [Development Process](development_process.html) to familiarize yourself with how things work around here.

-When you are searching for something you could do you should check our bug- and task tracking system on http://bugs.manasource.org.
+When you are searching for something you could do you should check our [bugtracker](bugtracker.html).
 It lists a lot of small and large problems on many different areas.
 Just pick one that interests you.

 Your first contributions could be in the form of patches submitted to our Mantis task tracker or the developer mailing list.
 Please check the [hacking guidelines](hacking.html) before writing your patches.
 If it turns out you like the project and you want to keep contributing for a long period, we'll consider giving you push access to our main Git repository.